LLM4Eval/llm4eval/team.md

 # Organizers

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team members are from academia and industry.